boundlessgeo/geodroid-server/docs/source/view-geogit.rst

 1. Install GeoGit Command Line Tools
 -------------------------------------

-To work with GeoGit repositories, install the GeoGit CLI (Command Line Interface) tools from http://geogit.org.
+To work with GeoGit repositories, install the GeoGit CLI (Command Line Interface) tools from http://geogit.org:

-1. Unpack the ``geogit-cli.zip`` file from the test bundle onto the desktop.
+1. Unpack the ``geogit-cli.zip`` file from the GeoGit download.

 2. Update the command ``PATH`` so that it includes the bin directory from the cli archive.
 See :ref:`updating_path` for more info.

 3. Verify the CLI tools are properly installed by issuing the the following command from a command prompt.

 .. code-block:: console